Cold Cathode Gauge Experiment: Science

 The instrument would initially provide elevated responses due to gas build up inside the vehicle during transit to the Moon.
 This would saturate the sensor initially, but after a short period (1 hour during Apollo 12), the instrument would begin to show a perceptible change in readings.
 The saturation of the instrument limited the ability to use this to assess diffusion of these gases.
 The instrument could detect the depressurisation of the Lunar Module and the presence of nearby astronauts during lunar surface extravehicular activity due to gases leaking from their PLSS backpacks.

 The daytime recordings of gases were substantially greater than those recorded during the lunar night.
 It is believed that this would frequently be caused by contamination from the lunar excursion modules.
 These sources would disappear at night, likely owing to freezing out due to the low temperatures.
-Apollo 14 and 15 found the lunar nighttime atmosphere to correspond with a density of 2 x 10^{11} particles per m^{3}.
+Apollo 14 and 15 found the lunar nighttime atmosphere to correspond with a density of 2 × 10^{11} particles per m^{3}.